Access control

 Note: When set to

-, the list queries/mutations/types will not include this field in the GraphQL schema.
+false, the list queries/mutations/types will not include this field in the GraphQL schema.

 Granular static Boolean